By Susan P. Joyce

-The most obvious of them is Craigslist.org, an enormously popular - and growing - online marketplace with 700 locations in 70 countries.
-Craigslist charges $25 per job posting in nearly 50 major markets in the USA, like Atlanta, Austin, Baltimore, Boston, LA, San Francisco, San Diego, NYC, D.C., and so on.
-If you're not in one of those major areas, posting a job on Craigslist is free.
+The most obvious of them is craigslist.org, an enormously popular - and growing - online marketplace with 700 locations in 70 countries.
+Like most job boards, craigslist charges employers to post their jobs (it was free originally).
+Now, the cost is between $7 and $75 per job posting in "selected areas" in the USA, like Atlanta, Austin, Baltimore, Boston, Los Angeles, San Francisco, San Diego, New York City, D.C., and so on.
+If you're not in one of those major areas, posting a job on craigslist may be free.

 Because most jobs are posted for free, some “junk” is posted and so, unfortunately, are scams.
 You need to be relatively cautious and skeptical about applying for jobs you find online.
 Read 9 Characteristics of a Job Scam for more information.

-Because Craigslist is so successful, other Craigslist wannabe’s are appearing every day, usually just emulating what Craigslist already does so well and so inexpensively.
-Similar sites include Oodle.com and BackPage.com.
+Because craigslist is so successful, other craigslist wannabe’s are appearing every day, usually just emulating what craigslist already does so well and so inexpensively.

 Local businesses like dentists’ or doctors’ offices, car dealers, and apartment complexes that have always advertised in the Help Wanted are still advertising there, but probably reaching a smaller audience.
 Often, those are the only places you will find those particular job postings online.